sitetent/tentcss/README.md

 All of the authors and contributors to the great open source frameworks that have set the pace thus far and going forward.

 Created with caffine by [Aaron Mazade](http://aaronmazade.com) ([@ulinaaron](https://twitter.com/ulinaaron)).

+## Roadmap

+- Addons for more objects and components.
+- Better mixin support for default objects and components.
+Will allow those that desire to include mixins into their own classes rather than class chaining to make object and component variations.
+- Example boilerplates for common page types such as marketing and landing pages.